piroor/treestyletab/README.md

   High customizability is out of scope.
   I want to limit options to those that are truly essential.
   Too many options would kill this project, because they would cloud the main concept of TST and would attract people who don't share my core vision.

+  Here is a list of policies about accepting or rejecting new option requests:

+  * If Firefox has the option, TST also should provide similar option to emulate it. (ex. `browser.tabs.closeTabByDblclick` emulation, `browser.tabs.seleectOwnerOnClose` emulation, warnings for closing multiple tabs, style switch for leftside/rightside sidebar)
+  * If TST imitates Firefox's UI and Firefox doesn't provide any options to control them, TST basically don't provide options for them. (ex. visibility options for imitated context menu commands)
+  * If it is essential for accessibility, TST should provide the option. (ex. text direction option, animation effects, "Hight Contrast" theme, color switch for the toolbar button icon)
+  * If it is impossible to be done via simple CSS tricks, TST should provide the option. (ex. unfaviconizing of pinned tabs, positioning options for new tabs, drag-and-drop behavior)
+  * If it is already available during combination with annother extension, TST don't provide options for them. (ex. coloring of tabs, suspending of tabs, detailed control of tab focus)

+  Please remind that some existing options may violate these policies due to histrical reasons.
   </details>
 * <details><summary>Controlling where new tabs are opened from <a href="https://github.com/piroor/treestyletab/issues/1052">links</a> or <a href="https://github.com/piroor/treestyletab/issues/263">bookmarks</a></summary>